NICMx/FORT-validator/docs/README.md

 This directory contains the source files of FORT's site and documentation.

-Github automatically compiles and publishes it at [https://nicmx.github.io/FORT-validator/](https://nicmx.github.io/FORT-validator/). **It's still under construction**.
+Github automatically compiles and publishes it at [https://nicmx.github.io/FORT-validator/](https://nicmx.github.io/FORT-validator/).

 You can also compile the documentation yourself by running [Jekyll](http://jekyllrb.com/) right here.